priyank-p/reminder-app/README.md

 # Install reminder-app

-Installing reminder-app will make it so you don't have to run the server yourself (manually in a terminal or keep it open!) and installation also provides a option to configure it so reminder-app starts on machine startup for all platforms (Windows, MacOS, and Linux).
+Installing reminder-app will make it so you don't have to run the server yourself (manually in a terminal or keep the terminal open to run the reminder-app!) and installation also provides a option to configure it so reminder-app starts on machine startup for all platforms (Windows, MacOS, and Linux).
 If you decide not to choose that option at first